Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release adds bug fixes to Olink Analyze 4.3
+This release includes major updates to the package, including new features, bug fixes, and performance improvements.
+The package has been thoroughly tested and is now available on CRAN for users to install and use.

 ## R CMD check results